STarLo-rd/STarLo-rd.github.io/docs/zeroRPM/phases/phase2/index.md

   - Buffer capacity and limitations
   - Recovery time after service restoration
   - Data integrity throughout the failure scenario
-- **Key Learning:** Understanding the resilience characteristics of your event streaming architecture
+- **Key Learning:** Understanding the resilience characteristics of our event streaming architecture

 ## Expected Outcomes

-By the end of Phase 2, you will have:
+By the end of Phase 2, we will have:
 - A functional analytics dashboard providing insights into URL usage
 - A resilient architecture that can handle high-write workloads
 - Empirical data on system behavior during component failures